unity3d-jp/UnityChanToonShaderVer2_Project/com.unity.toonshader/Documentation~/en/index_en.md

 In realistic styles, **RimLight**  is a technique in which light is set to shine on the rims of the object.
 In non-photorealistic styles that includes Toon Shader, highlights are also placed on the edges of objects to make it more visible, and it is also called RimLight.
-You can use these RimLight options in UTS/UniversalToon.
+You can use these RimLight options in Unity Toon Shader.

 <img width = "400" src="../images/URP_image025.png">